ethersphere/bee-docs/docs/develop/access-the-swarm/keep-your-data-alive.md

 your node was initialised.
 This will be used to interact with other nodes using the _SWAP_ protocol.
 In order to access more funds to buy batches of stamps, your wallet must be funded with xBZZ.
-The easiest way to acheive this is to withdraw funds from your chequebook:
+The easiest way to achieve this is to withdraw funds from your chequebook:

 ```bash
 curl -XPOST "http://localhost:1635/chequebook/withdraw?amount=1000"